pixma/pixma/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Android App Dev and Hardware Design for MIPI DSI Interface.
+- 🔭 I’m currently working with Fimrwares and Hardware Designing project.
-- 🌱 I’m currently learning Android MVVM Design Pattern using Java.
+- 🌱 I’m currently learning bit by bit Android MVVM Design Pattern using Java.
-- 👯 I’m looking to collaborate on any Open Source Hardware Design Project.
+- 👯 I’m looking for better content to learn more regarding FPGA.
 - 🤔 I’m looking for help with (will update)
 - 💬 Ask me about NRF5X SoC, BLE, PCB Designing, Firmware.
 - 📫 How to reach me: annim.banerjee@outlook.com / tweet or dm me @annimbanerji.
-- ⚡ Fun fact: Keeping this as sceret for now.
+- ⚡ Fun fact: Not all Black Panthers are black.
 - 🌏 http://annimbanerjee.in | https://pixma.github.io
 - 🇮🇳 From: India .